kl3mta3/Ampwin-Addons/README.md

   }
 })
 ```

-The addon's visualizer appears in the visualizer dropdown and **stays available
-across skin switches**.
-Disabling or uninstalling the addon removes it and its
-plugins cleanly.

 Addons can use any part of `ampwin` (player, playlist, files, links, convert,
 system, addons, …), so they're not limited to visualizers — but keep them small